Justin-Diner/AccioBnB/README.md

 [Click here to visit the live site.
 Accio AccioBnB!](https://acciobnb.onrender.com/)
 # Introduction
 AccioBnB is a clone of AirBnB at the time of creation.
 AirBnB is a home rental service that allows hosts the ability the rent out their proprierties at certain prices and the user can make reservations to stay at their homes.
-Users are able to make a reservation and leave reviews on their stay.
+Users are able to make a reservation and leave reviews of their stay.
 The technologies implemented in this project include:

 * Languages: JavaScript, Ruby, HTML, CSS
 * Frontend and State Management: React and React-Redux